nheidloff/blog-nh/_posts/2025-11-29-a2a-langgraph-watsonx-ai.md

     }
 ```

 The A2A Python SDK comes with convenience functionality which makes wrapping up agents implemented in frameworks like LangGraph very easy - see [a2a_agent_executor.py](https://github.com/nheidloff/ibm-watsonx-ai-langgraph-langchain-a2a/blob/331079bd1fe6dd43b0190bfd42a8ee22389dfde7/app/a2a_agent_executor.py).
-The class [CurrencyAgent](https://github.com/nheidloff/ibm-watsonx-ai-langgraph-langchain-a2a/blob/331079bd1fe6dd43b0190bfd42a8ee22389dfde7/app/langgraph_agent.py#L28) is the LangGraph implmentation of the sample agent.
+The class [CurrencyAgent](https://github.com/nheidloff/ibm-watsonx-ai-langgraph-langchain-a2a/blob/331079bd1fe6dd43b0190bfd42a8ee22389dfde7/app/langgraph_agent.py#L28) is the LangGraph implementation of the sample agent.

 ```python
 class CurrencyAgentExecutor(AgentExecutor):